 The sampling procedures were designed to efficiently reach the two low-incidence target populations of interest.
-These are listed below:
+The procedures are listed below:

-- SSRS pulled sample prescreened as Muslim households from the last four years of its weekly national omnibus survey of 1,000 randomly selected respondents to recontact for this study. - 2) SSRS pulled sample prescreened as Jewish households from the last two years of its weekly national omnibus survey to recontact for this study. - 3) SSRS purchased listed sample in both landline and cell phone frames from Experian, a sample provider with specific characteristics flagged for each piece of sample.
-Experian provided sample with flags for Muslim households. - 4) Finally, in an effort to supplement the number of Muslim interviews that we were able to complete in the given time frame and with the amount of available prescreened sample, SSRS employed a web panel and completed the final 106 Muslim interviews via an online survey with sample from a non-probability panel.
+- SSRS prescreened a sample of Muslim households from its weekly national omnibus survey of 1,000 randomly selected respondents over the last four years to recontact for this study. - 2) SSRS prescreened a sample of Jewish households from its weekly national omnibus survey in the last two years and recontacted them for this study. - SSRS purchased a listed sample of individuals with landline telephones and cell phones from Experian, a sample provider, with specific characteristics flagged for each piece of sample.
+Experian provided a sample with flags for Muslim households. - 4) Finally, to supplement the number of Muslim interviews that we were able to complete in the given time frame and with the amount of available prescreened sample, SSRS employed a web panel and completed the final 350 Muslim interviews via an online survey with sample from a nonprobability panel.

-In total, 329 interviews were completed via cell phones, 392 via landline, and 106 via web survey.
+In total, 430 interviews were completed via cell phones, 360 via landline telephones, and 350 via web survey.
 Table 1 summarizes the total number of interviews by sample type, religious affiliation, and frame.

 Muslims Jews Total

-LL Prescreened Muslim 73 1 74
+LL Prescreened Muslim 89 3 92

-Cell Prescreened Muslim 183 2 185
+Cell Prescreened Muslim 243 2 245

-LL Prescreened Jewish 0 151 151
+LL Prescreened Jewish 3 177 180

-Cell Prescreened Jewish 2 138 140
+Cell Prescreened Jewish 3 141 144

-Experian LL 148 19 167
+Experian LL 77 11 88

-Experian Cell 3 1 4
+Experian Cell 35 6 41

-Web Panel 106 0 106
+Web Panel 350 0 350

-TOTAL 515 312 827
+TOTAL 800 340 1,140

-Table One
+Table 1